levitsky/pyteomics/tutorial/source/achrom.rst

 The value of the length correction factor is set at the calibration and stored along with the retention coefficients.
-By default, length correction is enabled in :py:func:`get_RCs` and the factor equals -0.21.
+By default, length correction is enabled in :py:func:`pyteomics.achrom.get_RCs` and the factor equals -0.21.
 You can change the value of the length correction factor by supplying the 'lcf' keyword argument, or you can disable length correction completely by setting lcf=0: